 Unlike NAPL, purifier waste is a solid waste of oatmeal consistency.
-Purifier waste has the potential to leach cyanide and create acidic conditions in nearby surface water and/or groundwater. concentrations of sulfur and cyanide and has a characteristic blue color from complex ferrocyanides.
+Purifier waste has the potential to leach cyanide and create acidic conditions in nearby surface water and/or groundwater.
+It contains high concentrations of sulfur and cyanide and has a characteristic blue color from complex ferrocyanides.